ytechie/band-sensor-processor/README.md

 # band-sensor-processor

-A library for turning the Band event streams into event using Reactive Extensions.
+A library for detecting Microsoft Band gestures using gyroscope streams using Reactive Extensions.

 ## License